Inside: Easy to follow steps to make home decor accessories look like beautiful aged metal with paint! ➡

-But who wants to rebuy all of their seasonal items since they aren’t really used that long every year?
+But who wants to rebuy all their seasonal items every year since they aren’t really used that long?

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-I went to my paints to decide what I wanted to do to them and I came across this mirror paint.
-I love to use Rustoleum Mirror Effect paint to create a mercury glass look.
+I went to my paint stash to decide what I wanted to do to them and I came across a can of mirror paint.
+I used this can of Rustoleum Mirror Effect paint to create a mercury glass look on glass votives.
 It’s intended to be used on the back side of glass, but I was curious what it would look like on these glossy ceramic accents.

-This DIY doesn’t require a lot of supplies but it does take a bit of time because of the drying in between coats.
+This easy DIY doesn’t require a lot of supplies but it does take a day because of the drying time in between coats.

 - Rustoleum Mirror Effect paint